respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/getting_started.md

 ### Flash eMMC

-There is another way to boot ReSpeaker Core V2, without SD card.
-You could  directly flash image files to eMMC with your PC or Mac:
+There is alternative way to setup and boot ReSpeaker Core V2 without the SD card.
+You can directly flash the ReSpeaker image files to the ReSpeaker's eMMC (flash memory) with a Windows or Linux PC.

 #### For Windows Users